How a Rising Female Minister Is Fighting to Dismantle Afghanistan's Patriarchy

 Creating a national strategy for women

 Jalil felt confident enough to decline the advisor role, in which she felt she would be sidelined.
 Instead, on Feb.
 11 she accepted a new role as a deputy minister focused on policy and planning at the Ministry of Women’s Affairs (MoWA).
 Only weeks in, her plans are ambitious – she intends to transform how the ministry works, by redefining its portfolio.
-Currently, Jalil says the ministry sends women with complaints or concerns to other institutions.
+Currently, Jalil says the ministry’s current focus is on directing women with complaints or concerns to other institutions.

 Instead, she wants the ministry to establish and lead a unified national strategy for Afghanistan’s women, improving women’s access to services and increasing participation across society by expanding the ministry’s remit so that it brings women’s rights to the fore at district and village level.
 “We want to make the [ministry] an umbrella for all women’s issues, to go beyond signing paperwork for a woman to divorce her husband,” she says.
 “The issues I faced in my previous posting, I can now tackle head on in my new position.”